 To begin the graduate admissions process, the applicant should call or write the site of attendance.
-Applicants seeking entry to the Doctor of Education program, the Master of Science in Nursing program, the Master of Science in Administration of Justice program, the Master of Science in Community Counseling program with concentrations in either Community Counseling or Student Affairs/College Counseling, or any Master of Education program should contact the Office of Graduate Admissions (302-328-9407).
+Applicants seeking entry to the Doctor of Education program, the Master of Science in Nursing program, the Master of Science in Administration of Justice program, the Master of Science in Community Counseling program, any Master of Education program, or the Master of Arts in Teaching program should contact the Office of Graduate Admissions at (302) 295-1117.